Park Avenue

 Park Avenue is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Park Avenue's cultural diversity was found to be below average, with 89.0% of its population being citizens, 92.2% born in Australia, and 95.0% speaking English only at home.
-The predominant religion in Park Avenue is Christianity, comprising 55.4% of the population, compared to 56.3% across Rest of Qld.
-In terms of ancestry, the top three represented groups are Australian (32.0%), English (30.2%), and Irish (8.3%).
+Christianity was the main religion in Park Avenue, comprising 55.4% of people, compared to 56.3% across Rest of Qld.
+The top three ancestry groups were Australian (32.0%), English (30.2%), and Irish (8.3%).

 Frequently Asked Questions - Diversity